 |

-Who are your favourite
+Who are your favorite directors? |

 Definitely Steven Spielberg, George

-Anderson, and Alexander Payne to name a few.
+Anderson, and Alexander Payne.
 On the documentary

-side, Michael Moore's work has always impressed me. |
+side, Michael Moore's work has always impressed me.

 |